|Publication Type||Journal Article|

 |Authors||Stegmaier, K, Wong, JS, Ross, KN, Chow, KT, Peck, D, Wright, RD, Lessnick, SL, Kung, AL, Golub, TR|

-The presence of tumor-specific mutations in the cancer genome represents a potential opportunity for pharmacologic intervention to therapeutic benefit.
+BACKGROUND: The presence of tumor-specific mutations in the cancer genome represents a potential opportunity for pharmacologic intervention to therapeutic benefit.
 Unfortunately, many classes of oncoproteins (e.g., transcription factors) are not amenable to conventional small-molecule screening.
 Despite the identification of tumor-specific somatic mutations, most cancer therapy still utilizes nonspecific, cytotoxic drugs.
 One illustrative example is the treatment of Ewing sarcoma.
 Although the EWS/FLI oncoprotein, present in the vast majority of Ewing tumors, was characterized over ten years ago, it has never been exploited as a target of therapy.
 Previously, this target has been intractable to modulation with traditional small-molecule library screening approaches.
 Here we describe a gene expression-based approach to identify compounds that induce a signature of EWS/FLI attenuation.
 We hypothesize that screening small-molecule libraries highly enriched for FDA-approved drugs will provide a more rapid path to clinical application.